xiix0/scam/README.md

-You seek to shield those you love and you like the role of the provider.
+Q:	What is purple and conquered the world?
+A:	Alexander the Grape.